GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

        **Note**: Apache Shader renames your original package JAR `sample-app-1.0-SNAPSHOT.jar` into
-       `original-sample-app-1.0-SNAPSHOT.jar` and create the fat jar
+       `original-sample-app-1.0-SNAPSHOT.jar` and create the fat JAR
        with the name `sample-app-1.0-SNAPSHOT.jar`

-    1. (Optionally) you can rename the fat jar using:
+    1. (Optionally) you can rename the fat JAR using:

             <plugin>
                 <artifactId>maven-shade-plugin</artifactId>